htmlgifted/configs/README.md

 Example of how to use bin scripts.

-senerio - A unknown ip address is access your device.
+senerio - A unknown ip address is accessing your device.

 we will use google dns ip for this example ( 8.8.8.8)

-usage - $ ipscan
+usage - $ scan
 Output -  Please enter ip address to look up (enter 8.8.8.8 & hit enter) The command will then output the hopes it takes to the desitnation ip entered.

+usage - $ iptrace
+Output -  Please enter the ip address to trace.
+The command will the output the hops back to the enter ip address

 Geoip script usage.
-Taking the second to last address on the results from the ip scan.
+Taking the second to last address on the results from the ip trace. last Or using thelast ip in the list.
+Can be done for comairing results of output.

 usage - $ geoip
 output - please enter ip to scan (enter ip address from ipscan results & hit enter)